obtusedev/fullstackopen2022/Part-1/Introduction_to_React.md

 // Slightly more confusing but more concise const Hello = () => () => {
     console.log("Hello");
-}
+};
 ```

 If you use arrays in `useState()` make sure to use pure functions like `concat()` rather than `push()` as push modifies the original array while concat returns a copy.

 Do not use React hooks from inside a loop, a conditional expression, or any place that is not a function defining a component.
+Declare them at the top level of your React function.

+Note that this is does not refer to `setName()` or examples like this.

 This is to ensure that hooks are always called in the same order.